inga-lovinde/TrustPilotChallenge/README.md

 9. Another possible optimization with such an ordering is employing binary search.
 There is no need in processing all the words that are too large to be useful at this moment; we can start with a first word with a weight not exceeding distance between current partial sum and the target.

-10. And then, all that remains are implementation optimizations: precomputing weights, optimizing memory usage and loops, etc.
+10. And then, all that remains are implementation optimizations: precomputing weights, optimizing memory usage and loops, using byte arrays instead of strings, etc.

+11. Filtering the original dictionary (e.g. throwing away all single-letter words) does not really improve the performance, thanks to the optimizations mentioned in notes 7-9.
+This solution finds all anagrams, including those with single-letter words.